 Powder spray fumes cannot be classified simply.
 The composition and quantity of both are dependent upon the metal being sprayed, the process, procedure, and the powder used.
-Other conditions which also influence the composition and quantity of the fumes and gases to which workers may be exposed include: coatings on the metal being sprayed (such as paint, plating, or galvanizing), the volume of the work area, the quality and the amount of ventilation, position of the worker's head with respect to the fume plume, as well as the presence of contaminants in the atmosphere (such as chlorinated hydrocarbon vapors from cleaning and degreasing activities).
+Other conditions which also influence the composition and quantity of the fumes and gases to which workers may be exposed include: coatings on the metal being sprayed (such as paint, plating, or galvanizing), the number of workers and the volume of the work area, the quality and the amount of ventilation, position of the worker's head with respect to the fume plume, as well as the presence of contaminants in the atmosphere (such as chlorinated hydrocarbon vapors from cleaning and degreasing activities).

 When the material is consumed, fume and gas decomposition products generated are different in percent and form from the ingredients listed in Section II.
-Fume and decomposition products, not the ingredients in the powder, are important.
-Decomposition products include those originating from the volatilization, reaction, or oxidation of materials in Section II, plus those from the base metal and coating, etc., as noted above.
+Fume and decomposition products, not the ingredients in the electrode, are important.
+Decomposition products include those originating from the volatilization, reaction, or oxidation of materials in Section II.
 These components are virtually always present as complex oxides and not as metals (Characterization of Arc Welding Fume: American Welding Society).
-Reasonably expected fume constituents of the fume could include: complex oxides of chromium, nickel and iron.
-The table on page two lists reasonably expected fumes that may be generated:
+Reasonably expected fume constituents of the fume could include: complex oxides of iron.
+Chromium and nickel oxides may also be present.
+The table below lists reasonably expected fumes that may be generated:

-CAS Exposure Limit (mg/m)
+CAS Exposure Limit (mg/m 3)

 SUBSTANCE NUMBER OSHA PEL ACGIH-TLV

 Iron Oxide 1309-37-1 10 (as Fe) 5 (as Fe)

 Chromium (VI) not listed 0.005 0.05 (as Cr VI)

 Nickel Oxide # 1313-99-1 1 (as Ni) 0.2 (as Ni)

-Manganese fume # 7439-96-5 5 0.2 (NIC 0.03)